sleebapaul/end_2_end_ML/README.md

 Just install `MLFLow` and `conda` and run `mlflow run wine_data -P alpha=0.42`

 Now we've the models trained, (ignore the performance as of now), these models can be served using MLFlow itself.
 For this project, I use Seldon.
+### Install Seldon Core

 Seldon, is an MLOps framework, to package, deploy, monitor and manage thousands of production ML models

 `SeldonDeployment CRD` makes many things easy by doing an abstraction over the entire inference pipeline.
 Some important features are,

 - There are pre-built servers available for subset of ML frameworks.
 Eg. `Scikit-Learn`.
-Here I used `ElasticNet` from `Scikit-Learn`.

 - A/B Testings, Shadow deployments etc.